rathod-pritesh/rathod-pritesh/README.md

 ## Currently

-- 🎓 Master of Science in Computer Applications and IT — K. S. School of Business Management and IT (2025 to 2027)
+- 🎓 Master of Science in Computer Applications and IT at K. S. School of Business Management and IT (2025 to 2027)
 - 💼 IBM SkillsBuild AI and Cloud Intern at **Edunet Foundation** (June 2026 to Present)
 - 🔍 Open to **Full-Stack**, **Backend**, and **AI engineering** roles